Hit & Run Accidents

 Understanding a Hit & Run

-A hit and run is an accident in which a vehicle collides with another vehicle, person, or other property (and damages it), and a person in the accident flees the scene.
-Regardless of the accident's scale, all parties involved are legally obligated to identify themselves and offer aid to anyone affected.
+A hit-and-run is an accident in which a vehicle collides with another vehicle, person, or other property (and damages it), and a person in the accident flees the scene.
+Regardless of the accident's scale, the law requires all parties involved to identify themselves and offer aid to anyone affected.

 Which party is at fault for the accident is also irrelevant.
 The requirements remain the same.
 There are 3 steps to the process (in which the last step is conditional based on the details mentioned below).